ubuntu/ubuntu-project-docs/docs/reference/exception-DockerUpdates.rst

-This document describes the policy for updating the docker.io group of packages (docker.io, containerd, runc) in a stable supported distro, in particular LTS releases.
+This document describes the policy for updating the docker.io group of packages (docker.io-app, containerd-app, runc) in a stable supported distro, in particular LTS releases.

 Basically docker is a sufficiently fast-moving project that we provide more value to our users by delivering an "upstream" experience rather